 As we have seen above, most business insurance brokers have a preferred insurer arrangement in place with an insurance company.
 Any advice they give that leads them to recommend a different insurance company will conflict with their preferred insurer arrangement.
 Besides, advice takes time and costs money, eating into your insurance broker’s profit margin.

 When reviewing or choosing an insurance broker, ask if they have a preferred insurer arrangement in place.
 If they have, you may be better off getting your own quotes and buying your own insurance.

 How Much Commission Do They Keep?

 Insurance brokers are paid commission.
-The commission they are paid is deducted from the premiums paid by customers.
+The commission they are paid is deducted from the insurance premiums paid by customers.
 The higher the commission, the higher the premium.

 The law and regulations do not require insurance brokers to voluntarily disclose how much commission they are paid.
 However, insurance customers do have the right to ask and when they ask, insurance brokers are required to disclose their commission.

 For small business insurance, you will find that insurance brokers and agents are paid between 20% and 30% of the premium.
 Most insurance brokers add their own fee on top.

 Small business owners who are interested in getting their own business insurance and liability insurance quotes can go to www.insureonline.co.nz where they will find great commercial insurance products for their business, and at a competitive price.